tobyhs/enhanced_pull_request/README.md

   Outdated Diff Comments" link below the "Conversation" tab)
 * Replies to emulate conversation threading (reply icon on the right side of a comment header)
+* See the diff of one file in one window as opposed to all changes in one window ("One-File Diff" link below the tab bar)

 # Development